fardatalab/PD3/exp/fig21c/README.md

 - Wait until the following log line appears: `* Ready to accept connections` (~30s)

 On the client node:
+- Navigate to the experiment directory: `cd ~/exp/fig21c`
-- Run the client process: `~/garnet/fig18.sh REDY`.
-This will generate result files under the `~/exp/fig18` directory
+- Run the client process: `./run.sh REDY`.
+This will generate result files under the `~/exp/fig21c` directory

 Clean Up:
 - `Ctrl-C` the Garnet server on the compute node
 - `Ctrl-C` the remote memory server on the memory node

 ### Leap

 On the memory node:
-- Run the remote memory server: `~/memory_backend/memory_backend -a 10.10.2.100 -p 12345 -q`
+- Run the remote memory server: `~/memory_backend/memory_backend -a 10.10.2.100 -p 51216 -q`

 On the compute node:
 - Run the Garnet application: `dotnet ~/garnet/sync_rdma/publish/GarnetServer.dll --storage-tier --no-obj --memory 1g --segment 32m --bind 10.10.2.101 --no-pubsub --index 256m`
+- Wait until the following log line appears: `* Ready to accept connections` (~30s)

 On the client node:
+- Navigate to the experiment directory: `cd ~/exp/fig21c`
-- Run the client process: `~/garnet/fig18.sh LEAP`.
-This will generate result files under the `~/exp/fig18` directory
+- Run the client process: `./run.sh LEAP`.
+This will generate result files under the `~/exp/fig21c` directory

 Clean Up:
 - `Ctrl-C` the Garnet server on the compute node